coruhtech/ritim/README.md

 ## 🛡️ Security / Güvenlik

-If you discover a security vulnerability, please email security@coruh.com.tr.
+For security vulnerabilities, please contact through our website.
 All security vulnerabilities will be promptly addressed.

-Güvenlik açığı keşfederseniz, lütfen security@coruh.com.tr adresine e-posta gönderin.
+Güvenlik açıkları için lütfen web sitemiz üzerinden iletişime geçin.
 Tüm güvenlik açıkları derhal ele alınacaktır.

 ---